davidseek/MMRealmCloud/README.md

 # MMRealmCloud

+Sync Realm with CloudKit.
+Work in progress.

 ## Motivation

-The goal of this project is to determine and expose best practices for using Realm and CloudKit together.
+The goal of this project is to determine and provide examples of the best practices for using Realm and CloudKit together.
 - Realm: A fantastic local storage solution
 - CloudKit: Apple's essentially free cloud storage service